Happy Valentine’s Day! Did you get chocolate?

 It’s Valentines Day!
 Do you know where your chocolate is?

 What is it with special occasions and chocolate?
 I can eat chocolate any day of the week.
-It’s available, it’s inexpensive and it makes me feel good.
+It’s available, it’s somewhat inexpensive, and it makes me feel good.
 Why can’t I do the same thing with special occasions?
-Why do I have to wait for a specific date on the calendar to do something special for myself or my loved ones?
+Why do I have to wait for a special occasion to do something special for my loved ones or myself?

 I’ve broken THAT cycle for our family.
 When I see something and I have the money, I buy it for the person I’m thinking of.